18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 - Which policies will shape our design process? (are we considering a research design that will require approval from our partner’s Paperwork Reduction Act Desk Officer?)
 - Whose permission will be required if we need a policy exception?

 We recognize our partners are working to deliver their missions in a complex ecosystem of regulatory, organizational, and technological policies and constraints.
-Taking the time up front to agree on tools and practices helps set the foundation for a strong collaboration.
+Taking the time upfront to agree on tools and practices helps set the foundation for a strong collaboration.